-In the Spring of 2003, the Alexandria City Council is expected to consider a new Alexandria Community Services Board Five-Year Housing Plan for July 1, 2003 - June 30, 2007.
+In the Spring of 2003, the Alexandria City Council is expected to consider a new Alexandria Community Services Board (CSB) Five-Year Housing Plan for July 1, 2003 - June 30, 2007.
 Any or all of the following objectives are subject to change as a result.
-Any changes made will be incorporated into this Action Plan.
+Relevant amendments made through the CSB Five-Year Housing Plan will supersede the objectives described in this Action Plan.